xwolf-wang/rabbitmq-autocluster/README.md

   <dd>The domain suffix appended to peer node hostname when long node names are used (see above).</dd>
   <dt>Service TTL</dt>
   <dd>Used to specify the Consul <a href="https://www.consul.io/docs/agent/checks.html">health check</a> interval that is used to let Consul know that RabbitMQ is alive an healthy.</dd>
+  <dt>Service Tags</dt>
+  <dd>Used to specify the Consul <a href="https://www.consul.io/api/agent/service.html#tags">service tags</a>.
+If a cluster name is specified, the tags specified here are added to the cluster name tag</dd>
   <dt>Service unregistration timeout</dt>
   <dd>How soon should Consul unregister a node that's failing its health check?
 The value is in second and cannot be lower than 60.</dd>
   <dt>Include nodes that fail Consul health checks?</dt>
   <dd>
     If set to `true`, nodes that fail their health checks with Consul will still be included